ponjjar/Caique-P/README.md

 - ⚡ Fun fact: ...
 -->

-- 📚 I’m studying Computer Technician at the Federal Institute (IFSP).
+- 📚 Student at IFSP.
 - <img src="https://cdn3.iconfinder.com/data/icons/logos-and-brands-adobe/512/267_Python-512.png" width=19px alt="🌱"> I’m currently learning more about Python.
 - You can see my projects in this profile.